-As at 30 April 2022, the Company's reserves available for distribution, calculated in accordance with the Companies Law (2013 Revision) of the Cayman Islands, is HK\$0.5 million (2021: HK\$1.8 million).
+As at 30 April 2023, the Company did not have any reserves available for distribution, calculated in accordance with the Companies Act (revised) of the Cayman Islands (30 April 2022: HK\$0.5 million).
 Such amount represented share premium after setting off accumulated losses of the Company, which may be distributable provided that immediately following the date on which the dividend is proposed to distributed, the Company will be in a position to pay off its debts as and when they fall due in the ordinary course of business.